PickNikRobotics/beta_moveit_website/services/services.md

                         </p>
                         <ul>
                             <li>
-                                MoveIt consulting and development for the popular ROS framework
+                                MoveIt consulting and development for the popular <a href="https://picknik.ai/ros/">ROS framework</a>
                             </li>
                             <li>
                                 Consulting and development of the Open Motion Planning Library (OMPL)